18F/18f.gsa.gov/_posts/2018-09-27-antipatterns-in-agile-contracting.md

 Agile contracting is an attractive option to government because it can reduce risk, improve quality, and speed up deployment of new capabilities.
-But as many agencies across government try to implement this new way, we’ve observed a number of antipatterns that hinder the success of agile contracts (an antipattern is “... a common response to a recurring problem that is usually ineffective and risks being highly counterproductive”).
+But as many agencies across government try to implement this new way, we’ve observed a number of anti-patterns that hinder the success of agile contracts (an anti-pattern is “... a common response to a recurring problem that is usually ineffective and risks being highly counterproductive”).

 Let’s look at how agencies can problematically describe their requirements trying to be agile.

-## Antipattern: Laundry lists of user stories
+## Anti-pattern: Laundry lists of user stories

 Agile development proceeds from a carefully curated list of the value to be delivered to the user.
 This list is called a Product Backlog.
 We frequently come across projects that have product backlogs that contain hundreds, or even thousands, of user stories.
 It can be difficult for vendors considering a bid on such a contract to understand the scope and focus of the software tool.
 Therefore, in an agile request for proposal (RFP), the focus should be on comprehension of scope as opposed to cataloging.